jiituu/jiituu.github.io/_pages/cv.md

 images, and videos, to convey the company's message effectively

-* Summer 2015: Software Engineering Intern
+* May 2024: Software Engineering Intern
   * [YeneHealth](https://yenehealth.com/)
   * Duties included: Help the software  team maintain the website and mobile application